lkrsova/lkrsova.github.io/_posts/2023-02-05-uncanny-valley.md

 Prosthetic hands, even in the 70s, had achieved a resemblance to the human form that looked on par with false teeth.
 However, once we hit the realization that the hand is actually artificial, we experience an eerie sensation.
 We can get startled by the unnatural behavior of the hand while shaking it, it’s coldness and boneless structure that doesn’t fit in our mental model of how a human hand should behave while interacting with it.

-If we go even further in the history, the first discussion about uncanny valley has roots in a (https://www.routledgehandbooks.com/doi/10.4324/9781315850115.ch3)[1906 paper by Ernst Anton Jentsch, and even Sigmund Freud discussed it at the time].
+If we go even further in the history, the first discussion about uncanny valley has roots in a [1906 paper by Ernst Anton Jentsch, and even Sigmund Freud discussed it at the time](https://www.routledgehandbooks.com/doi/10.4324/9781315850115.ch3).
 He talked about a fear of automata, What causes it?

 That’s a very good question that even reserchers have not been able to crack in a satisfying way.
 There have been